yasirkula/.github/.github/CONTRIBUTING.md

 ![Line Endings](Images/VSLineEndings.png)

 - You mustn't use LINQ.
 If I see potential optimization issues in the code, I may ask you to refactor those parts
+- Your changes must be compatible with Unity 5.6 (unless the repository's documentation *explicitly states* a different minimum Unity version).
+For example, if you modify a prefab in later Unity versions, I won't be able to merge your changes.
+I plan to continue supporting all Unity versions unless there is *a very good reason* not to
+- Your changes must be compatible with Unity 5.6's legacy C# and .NET 2.0 versions (unless the repository's documentation *explicitly states* a different minimum Unity version).
+For example, you can't use things like `nameof()`, inline `out` variables or `Task`s